legend80s/git-commit-msg-linter/assets/docs.md

 ## How it works

-When installing, it will copy the executable file `{PROJECT_ROOT}/.git/hooks/commit-msg` if it exists to `{PROJECT_ROOT}/.git/hooks/commit-msg.old` then the `commit-msg` will be overwritten by our linting rules.
+After installed, it will copy the executable file `{PROJECT_ROOT}/.git/hooks/commit-msg` if it exists to `{PROJECT_ROOT}/.git/hooks/commit-msg.old` then the `commit-msg` will be overwritten by our linting rules.

-When uninstalling, the `commit-msg` file will be restored and the `commit-msg.old` will be removed.
+Before uninstalling, the `commit-msg` file will be restored and the `commit-msg.old` will be removed.

 ## defaults